Overview – Shaba NR

 Weather & Climate

 You’ll appreciate the sunshine during the Dry season (June to September).
-But the heat does tend to build to uncomfortable levels at the close of the period, when the rains are due.
-The Wet season (October to May) is really three seasons in one: starting with the ‘short rains’, then a brief dry spell, then the ‘long rains’ (mostly showers) that start in March.
+But the heat does tend to build to uncomfortable levels at the close of the period when the rains are due.
+The Wet season (October to May) is really three seasons in one: starting with the short rains, followed by a brief dry spell, then the long rains (mostly showers) that usually begin in March.

 Best Time To Visit

-The Dry season (June to September) and the short dry patch that interrupts the Wet season (October to May) is a good time to check out the local animals.
+The Dry season (June to September) and the short dry patch during January and February that interrupts the Wet season (October to May) are good times to check out the local animals.
 Another plus is that the absence of water means a greatly reduced risk of malaria.
-You can still visit the park in the wetter months, but heavy rain can potentially derail your safari plans.
+You can still visit the park in the wetter months, but heavy rain can potentially disrupt your safari plans.

 Want To Visit Shaba NR?